ESP-IDF Frontend - idf.py

 idf.py ).
 Setting the environment variable is a convenient method if you mostly work with one type of the chip.

 To specify the default value of

-IDF_TARGET is not specified by other method: using an environment variable, CMake variable, or
+IDF_TARGET is not specified by other methods, such as using an environment variable, a CMake variable, or the

 idf.py set-target command.